Shruti1128/first-audio-project/README.md

-# first-audio-project
-my first project to contribute here
+# first project contributed on github